GrahamDumpleton/mod_wsgi/docs/project-status.rst

 way of starting up Apache and mod_wsgi from the command line with an automatically generated configuration.

 Completely revised documentation will eventually be incorporated here.
+To date though it has been seen as being a bit pointless spending huge amounts of time documenting all the new features given that Linux distributions have historically tended to supply quite old versions of mod_wsgi anyway.
-Right now though I am having too much fun working on new stuff.
-It also seems a bit pointless spending huge amounts of time documenting anything given that Linux distributions have historically tended to supply quite old versions of mod_wsgi anyway.
+Most users tend to outright refuse to build mod_wsgi from source code themselves and so are stuck with the much older versions their Linux distribution provides.

 In the mean time keep referring to the older documentation located on the Google Code site at: